jamesjsong/jamesjsong.github.io/_posts/2023-10-27-Meetup-with-an-Old-Friend.markdown

 The meme-savvy YouTuber Greg Guevara (https://www.youtube.com/@jREG) strikes me as an up-and-coming member of this equivalence class.<a href="#refff1">↩</a></p>

-(3) The genealogy of this idea is perhaps even more interesting.
+<p id="note3">3.
+The genealogy of this idea is perhaps even more interesting.
 In the fall of 2017, I worked at an information center for hikers in the Adirondacks.
 My manager thought the popular challenge to hike all 46 of the Adirondack high peaks was a tad silly.

 “Why torture yourself on Allen when you can keep re-hiking Algonquin?” he figured.

 To counter accusations he was not a serious hiker, he would state that, while not having hiked all 46 high peaks, he *had* hiked high peaks on at least 46 separate occasions.
 In fact, he had completed over 100 such summits.

-I would like to think that an abstracted, nonverbal “essence” of this argument was stored in my brain only to be repurposed (years later) when speaking with Zach.
+I would like to think that an abstracted, nonverbal “essence” of this argument was stored in my brain only to be repurposed (years later) when speaking with Zach. <a href="#ref3">↩</a></p>

-(4)  This is that sharp corner where the pavement turns to brick and you have to look out for bikers.
+<p id="note4">4.
+This is that sharp corner where the pavement turns to brick and you have to look out for bikers.
 A stone’s throw from our freshman dorm Stoughton, depending on your athleticism.
-42°22'32.91"N, 71° 7'4.07"W for the Google Earth enjoyers.
+42°22'32.91"N, 71° 7'4.07"W for the Google Earth enjoyers. <a href="#ref4">↩</a></p>

-(5) To be fair, I do have a rough idea of *what* happens by the end of the book, having read the summary on Wikipedia.
-But that’s a far cry from seeing firsthand *how* it happens.
+<p id="note5">5.
+To be fair, I do have a rough idea of *what* happens by the end of the book, having read the summary on Wikipedia.
+But that’s a far cry from seeing firsthand *how* it happens. <a href="#ref5">↩</a></p>

-(6) Or at least the version of Smerdyakov who appears in that one scene with Ivan in the kitchen.
+<p id="note6">6.
+Or at least the version of Smerdyakov who appears in that one scene with Ivan in the kitchen. <a href="#ref6">↩</a></p>